-International standard (ISO) sizes are 20’L x 8’W x 8’6”H, 40’L x 8’W x 8’6”H, and 40’L x 8’W x 9’6”H (“high-cube”).
+International standard (ISO) sizes are 20-foot, 40-foot, and 40-foot “high-cube,” which are the three most common sizes.
 For additional sizes, dimensions, and technical specifications, view our containers for sale.

 Your shipping container should be placed on firm, dry, level ground, i.e. pavement, gravel, or hard dirt.
 If your container is being delivered by flatbed trailer, you’ll need a crane or forklift onsite at the time of delivery so you can lift the container off the truck.

 Once you’ve ordered your shipping container, Interport will issue you an invoice.
-Once your invoice is paid via check, money order, wire transfer, cash, or credit card, Interport will release your container to you or to the trucking company making your delivery.
+Once your invoice is paid via check, money order, wire transfer, cash, or credit card, Interport will release your container to you or the trucking company making your delivery.

 View our driving directions to plan your visit